-Exclusive new strategic partnerships will greatly benefit Nebraska Methodist College students who complete either of two new concentrations in the Wellness & Health Promotion Management (WHPM) master’s degree program.
+Did you know that Nebraska Methodist College (NMC) has exclusive partnerships that greatly benefit its students who complete either of two new concentrations in the Wellness & Health Promotion Management (WHPM) master’s degree program?

-The WHPM program curriculum has been updated to include the two concentrations, Medical Fitness Management and Worksite & Community Wellness.
+The WHPM program curriculum includes the two concentrations, Medical Fitness Management and Worksite & Community Wellness.

-Beginning this fall, a partnership with the Medical Fitness Association will enable students who complete the Medical Fitness Management concentration to sit for the association’s Fitness Facility Director certification exam.
+Starting 2019, a partnership with the Medical Fitness Association has enabled students who complete the Medical Fitness Management concentration to sit for the association’s Fitness Facility Director certification exam.

-Meanwhile, the College is joining with the Chapman Institute, creator of the WellCert worksite wellness certification program, to incorporate four WellCert certifications into the Worksite & Community Wellness concentration.
+Meanwhile, the College has joined with the Chapman Institute, creator of the WellCert worksite wellness certification program, to incorporate four WellCert certifications into the Worksite & Community Wellness concentration.

 “No other graduate program in the nation affords the opportunities that these partnerships present to our students,” says WHPM Program Director Jeannie Hannan, PhD.
-“Partnering with the Chapman Institute and the Medical Fitness Association will supercharge our program.”
+“Partnering with the Chapman Institute and the Medical Fitness Association has supercharged our program.”